p-e-koko/av-scheduler/backend/API_DOCUMENTATION.md

 ---

-### Get Schedule Overview
+### Get Schedule Overview (Coordinator/Supervisor)
 **GET** `/availability/schedule`

 **Headers:** `Authorization: Bearer {token}` **Permissions:** Coordinator (full access), Supervisor (read-only)

-Returns a comprehensive schedule overview for planning and assignment purposes.
+Returns a comprehensive schedule overview for planning and assignment purposes. **Note:** Students have their own endpoint at `/my-availability/schedule` and can only see their own schedules.

 **Query Parameters:**
 - `date_from` (required): Start date (YYYY-MM-DD)